invictus-integration/docs-ifa/dashboard/setup.md

    ![dashboard reset password](../images/dashboard/AdminAccount/adminAccount-5.png)

 4. Congratulations!
-You can now continue using the system with your new password.
+You have logged into the Invictus Dashboard for the first time.
+It is now recommended to create a new System Admin user personalized with your own email address.